See .zip attached at bottom of post.

 Misnamed "Explore" techs are for colonization and growth.
 They either make citizens happy, increase population limits, increase GROWTH rate, or help colonists get to their destinations faster.
 Notably, Doctrine: Flexibility is now an E1 level tech with no prerequisites.
 I've played too many games getting stuck on a darned island, falling behind everyone else technologically as I struggle to free myself from the trap.
 There's nothing about human history that justifies ships coming AFTER land vehicles.
 Historically, ships came first, and so will you.
 Also important, mag tubes are available fairly early in the game.
 This is not Civilization II, these are spacefarers who already know how to build some kind of railroad.
 Hovertanks come earlier in the game, because it's annoying to wait so long for them.
 My hovertanks are based on GREASE, sliding a mere inch above the ground!

 Early Secret Projects now cost 300 minerals to build and they are all moved later in the tech tree.
-Some projects that some people consider overpowered, like the Empath Guild, the Virtual World, The Planetary Energy Grid, the Cyborg Factory, and the Cloudbase Academy, are moved substantially later.
+Some projects that some people consider overpowered, like the Empath Guild, The Planetary Energy Grid, and the Cloudbase Academy, are moved substantially later.
 Some projects have been made substantially more expensive, in accord with the great benefits they give.
 Nobody starts the game with the ability to build a Secret Project.
 Most factions don't start with bonus technologies either.
 This is to discourage early and rapid tech trading between the factions.